jmcmeen/ubuntu-benchmark/README.md

-# ubuntu-benchmark
+# linux-benchmark

-A single, self-contained shell script that benchmarks the major subsystems of an Ubuntu (or any Linux) machine — **CPU, memory, disk I/O, and an optional NVIDIA GPU** — and prints a tidy, color-coded summary.
+A single, self-contained shell script that benchmarks the major subsystems of a Linux machine (any distribution) — **CPU, memory, disk I/O, and an optional NVIDIA GPU** — and prints a tidy, color-coded summary.
 No dependencies are *required*: each section uses a proper benchmarking tool when one is installed and falls back to a built-in approximation otherwise.